Entanglement-enhanced magnetic induction tomography

-In the following, we present the entanglement-assisted improvement of sensitivity, quantifying it by various measures.
-The average level of spin squeezing for the data shown in Fig. \ref{fig: signalVSphase} b is $\left(-1.8 \pm 0.1\right)\,$dB.
-The observed reduction in the level of squeezing originates from two things.
-First, introducing a gap leads to a degradation of squeezing due to decoherence effects, as shown in Supp.
-Fig. 5.
-For a gap of \SI{50}{\micro\second}, squeezing is reduced to $\left(-3.0 \pm 0.6\right)$\,dB when the RF coils are disconnected from electronic devices.
+The RF field induces eddy currents in the sample, a small titanium piece of dimension $\SI{1}{\milli\meter}\times\SI{10}{\milli\meter}\times\SI{10}{\milli\meter}$.
+Fig. \ref{fig: signalVSphase} (b) visualizes the MIT signal from the sample as a function of the phase of the RF field.
+The signal is the difference between the sample and background measurement.
+The eddy current signal is maximal with an out-of-phase RF field.
+The respective uncertainties for conditional (red) and unconditional (blue) measurements are shown in Fig. \ref{fig: signalVSphase} (b).
+For comparison, the quantum noise for the back-action evaded measurement without squeezing is shown in green.
+It is determined from the experimental results as $\sqrt{\text{SN}_\text{B}+\text{PN}_\text{B}}$, where $\text{PN}_\text{B}$ is the projection noise variance during $\tau_\text{B}$ and $\text{SN}_\text{B}$ {is} the shot noise {variance} as defined in Eq. (\ref{eq:squeezing}).
+The average level of spin squeezing for the data shown in Fig. \ref{fig: signalVSphase} (b) is $\left(-1.8 \pm 0.1\right)\,$dB.
+The observed reduction in the level of squeezing originates from multiple factors.
+First, introducing a gap leads to a degradation of squeezing due to decoherence effects \cite{SM}.
+For a gap of \SI{50}{\micro\second}, squeezing is reduced to $\left(-3.0 \pm 0.4\right)$\,dB when the RF coils are disconnected from electronic devices.
 The second effect reducing the available squeezing is the connection of the RF coils to the function generator.
 While connecting the coils compromises the squeezing, we did not observe a significant change between sending the RF pulse or not.
 We therefore believe the degradation of squeezing originates from minuscule currents flowing through the coils even when no RF pulse is sent from the function generator.
-For this degree of squeezing, the experimentally observed reduction of conditional to unconditional uncertainty amounts to $\left(41 \pm 1\right)\,\%$.
-Considering the maximal signal at 90$^\circ$ RF phase, we observe 42.5\,\% noise reduction, and improvement of a single-shot measurement SNR from 0.72 to 1.26 by spin entanglement.
-The entanglement-assisted sensing allows us to achieve a conditional uncertainty 11\,\% below the expected quantum noise for the back-action free measurement for atoms in the CSS, given by $\sqrt{\text{SN}_\text{B}+ \text{PN}_\text{B}}$.
-This result matches well with the sensitivity improvement expected from the level of squeezing, estimated through $\sqrt{\text{SN}_\text{B}+ \xi^2\,\text{PN}_\text{B}}/\sqrt{\text{SN}_\text{B}+ \text{PN}_\text{B}}\approx 0.89$ (Supplementary information).
-Comparing the SQL of continuous measurement, given by $(1+2/\sqrt{3})^{1/2} \approx 1.47$ in units of $\sqrt{\text{PN}_\text{B}}$, with our observed conditional noise, amounting to $1.11\,\sqrt{\text{PN}_\text{B}}$, the observed noise reduction compared to the SQL can be determined to be $1.11 / 1.47 =0.76$, corresponding to reduction of $-2.4$ dB.
+Despite this, we still observe $\left(41 \pm 1\right)\,\%$ reduction between conditional to unconditional uncertainty .
+Considering the maximal signal at 90$^\circ$ RF phase, we observe 42.5\,\% noise reduction, {improving the SNR of a single-shot measurement} from 0.72 to 1.2.
+The entanglement-assisted sensing allows us to achieve a conditional uncertainty 11\,\% below the expected quantum noise for the back-action free measurement , given as $\sqrt{\text{SN}_\text{B}+ \text{PN}_\text{B}}$.
+This result matches well with the sensitivity improvement expected from the level of squeezing, estimated through $\sqrt{\text{SN}_\text{B}+ \xi^2\,\text{PN}_\text{B}}/\sqrt{\text{SN}_\text{B}+ \text{PN}_\text{B}}\approx 0.89$ \cite{SM}.
+Comparing the SQL of continuous measurements, given by $(1+2/\sqrt{3})^{1/2} \approx 1.47$ in units of $\sqrt{\text{PN}_\text{B}}$ to our conditional noise of $1.11\,\sqrt{\text{PN}_\text{B}}$, the observed noise reduction can be estimated as $1.11 / 1.47 =0.76$, corresponding to $-2.4$ dB noise reduction.